IVL-Research/lia-outlier-detection/readme.md

 ## LSTM Autoencoder for anomaly detection/outlier plotting
-#### This repository contains two main parts:
+#### This repository consists of two main parts:
-1. one with the code to train and evaluate a lstm model (lstm.ipynb), and
-2. one where the model is implemented in a Plotly FigureWidget Scatter plot (testing_notebook.ipynb).

-#### The code in lstm.ipynb comes from https://github.com/curiousily/Deep-Learning-For-Hackers/blob/master/14.time-series-anomaly-detection.ipynb
+1. lstm.ipynb: This notebook contains the code for training and evaluating an LSTM model.
+It utilizes the code provided in the following repository: https://github.com/curiousily/Deep-Learning-For-Hackers/blob/master/14.time-series-anomaly-detection.ipynb.
+The LSTM model is designed for anomaly detection in time series data.
-#### The FigureWidget Scatter plot is an interactive plot where you can select data points to manually mark them as outliers or non-outliers.
+2. testing_notebook.ipynb: In this notebook, the trained LSTM model is implemented within a Plotly FigureWidget Scatter plot.
+The Scatter plot is interactive, allowing you to select data points and manually classify them as outliers or non-outliers.
+This feature provides a convenient way to visualize and analyze the anomalies detected by the LSTM model.

+By combining the LSTM autoencoder for anomaly detection with the interactive capabilities of the Plotly FigureWidget Scatter plot, this repository offers a comprehensive solution for detecting and analyzing outliers in time series data.